 - Ensure decking and patio is not slippery after it has been raining

 It might seem obvious, but you can’t expect to stay claim-free if you don’t follow rules outlined in your establishment’s licenses or within UK law.
 Steer clear of extended drinking hours when you are not authorised, and keep the noise down after 11pm if you are situated in a residential area.
 If a claim should be submitted, you will not be viewed in a positive light if you are already breaking the law.

 🍻 Ensure hire companies hold the correct licenses

 Planning a function?
 Bouncy castles, fireworks, BBQs, and even external caterers come with their risks, so ask to see essential documents beforehand.
 You need to check who is liable for what and to what extent, so insurance is in place if something should go wrong.

 Pub, Restaurant & Hotel Cover at The Insurance Octopus

-Choosing the right insurance package to suit your restaurant, bar or bed & breakfast business is essential.
+Protect your business even further with business insurance!
+Choosing the right business insurance package to suit your restaurant, pub or bed & breakfast is essential.
 At The Insurance Octopus, we can help you with options to find the most efficient and cost-effective business insurance policy tailored to your needs.